vu-Jun/datascience/README.md

 **URL:** https://github.com/data-8/datascience

-**Number of lines of code and the tool used to count it:** 5.8 KLOC counted by Lizard.py
+**Number of lines of code and the tool used to count it:** 5.8 KLOC counted by Lizard

 **Programming language:** Python